-The HD Lumbar Interbody System consists of interbody fusion cages made from Ti-6Al-4V implant-grade titanium using additive manufacturing technology.
+The NanoHive Medical Lumbar Interbody System consists of interbody fusion cages made from Ti-6Al-4V implant-grade titanium using additive manufacturing technology.
 The titanium takes the form of a highly porous core which is surrounded at the cephalad and caudal ends by protective solid titanium endplates.
 The implant is anatomic in shape and has teeth to ensure placement is maintained after implantation.
+The interbody cages have a microscopic roughened surface with micro and nano-scale features.
+The micro and nano features are on all surfaces of the cage, including the superior, inferior, and peripheral surfaces, as well as each member of the internal cell structure.

-The implants of the HD Lumbar Interbody System are offered in a variety of lengths, widths and cross sectional geometries to accommodate patient anatomy and surgical approach.
-The implants of the HD Lumbar Interbody System are also offered in various lordotic configurations to ensure proper stability and alignment of the spine for differing patient anatomy.
+The implants of the NanoHive Medical Lumbar Interbody System are offered in a variety of lengths, widths and cross sectional geometries to accommodate patient anatomy and surgical approach.
+The implants of the NanoHive Medical Lumbar Interbody System are also offered in various lordotic configurations to ensure proper stability and alignment of the spine for differing patient anatomy.
 The implants are provided pre-sterile, in validated sterile packaging, and are one-time use only.

-Provided with the HD Lumbar Interbody System are instruments used from implantation of the device made from stainless steel and silicone.
+Provided with the NanoHive Medical Lumbar Interbody System are instruments used for implantation of the device made from stainless steel and silicone.
 The perforated instrument cases hold the instruments and must be sterilized in an FDA-approved steam autoclave using the sterilization cycle described in this document (see: Sterilization).
 Instrument cases do not provide a sterile barrier and must be used in conjunction with an FDA-approved sterilization wrap to maintain sterility.

 No warranties, express or implied, are made.
 Implied warranties of merchantability and fitness for a particular purpose or use are specifically excluded.
-See the HD Life-Sciences Catalog for further information about warranties and limitations of liability.